-Nature’s Variety Instinct Limited Ingredient Diet dry dog food earns the Advisor’s second-highest tier rating of 4.5 stars.
+Nature’s Variety Instinct Limited Ingredient Diet Dog Food receives the Advisor’s top rating of 5 stars.

-The Nature’s Variety Instinct Limited Ingredient Diet product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Instinct Limited Ingredient Diet product line includes the 3 dry dog foods listed below.

-Instinct Limited Ingredient Diet Lamb Meal Formula was selected to represent the other products in the line for this review.
+Instinct Limited Ingredient Diet Grain Free Recipe with Real Turkey was selected to represent the other products in the line for detailed recipe and nutrient analysis.